All Products

 kubectl scale deployment gpu-auto-scaler --replicas=1

 The two extra pods are terminated, leaving two GPU nodes idle.
-After the scale-in delay is reached, the node scaling component automatically removes the idle nodes from the cluster to save costs.
+After a specified idle duration, the node scaling component automatically removes these nodes to save costs.
+This feature is part of node instant scaling.

-2. After the scale-in delay is reached, run kubectl get nodes -l gpu-spec=NVIDIA-A10 again.
+2. After waiting for the scale-in delay, run kubectl get nodes -l gpu-spec=NVIDIA-A10 again.

-You should see the number of nodes with the corresponding label in the cluster has been reduced to 1.
+The output should show that the number of nodes with the specified label in the cluster has been reduced to one.

 NAME STATUS ROLES AGE VERSION